agata/hyprsets/README.md

 id = "sample"
 name = "Sample Workset"
 desc = "Code + Browser example"
+workspace = ""   # optional; empty means use the active workspace

 # Used when no layout is defined (optional if you rely solely on the layout tree)
 commands = [